Changissnz/goals/README.md

 The word "decline" rings a funny bell in
 my ears.

-To let new things, unfiltered and
+To let new things in, unfiltered and
 unrefined, is a path towards decline.

 To remain both unyielding and barricaded